apache/sis-site/content/coding-conventions.md

 ## Import statements    {#imports}

-Isolate at the end of the imports section any import statements that are specific to a platform.
+There is currently no strict rule about the order of `import` statements in Apache SIS code base, except one: if a class is different in the `main`, `geoapi-3.1` and `geoapi-4.0` branches, and if those differences imply different import statements, then the imports that are different should be grouped last with a comment.
-This separation allows any branch to re-arrange the common import statements without generating conflicts with the platform-dependent import statements.
 Example:

 ```java
 import java.io.File;